Welcome

 Players in the 7U - Rally Cap and the 9U division get a hat and t-shirt to keep, as well as Baseball Canada hats through our Rally Cap Program.

 At the recreational level, players receive a hat to keep and they will keep their pants at the end of the year.
-If they are not plannning to play next year than we would ask that you return them so we can use them in the future.
-Players who plan to play next season and out grow them than they can return them next season and get a new pair of pants.
-Players in 11U, 13U, 15U and 18U must return jersey at the end of the season.
+If they are not plannning to play next year then we would ask that you return them so we can use them in the future.
+Players who plan to play next season and outgrow them can return them next season and get a new pair of pants.
+Players in 11U, 13U, 15U and 18U must return their jersey at the end of the season.

 In all age groups, equipment such as baseballs are provided by the Association, along with all umpire and field associated costs.
 Bedford Minor Baseball also insures all players with Baseball Nova Scotia, at a cost of $30 per participant.